 Start ETM TRT Home ETM Tutorial Training SHOM Publications Store About

-The purpose of the use of criminal violence by an offensive trauma manager (OTM) and also referenced herein as terrorist organization is to attack the individual and systemic human ontology of its adversary.
-That strategic application of contrived traumatic events are contrived to decimate or otherwise over time destroy the targets’ individual and collective identities, which is an element of that ontology.
-Achieving that goal results in the targeted polity’s operational management and other decision making capacities’ through reduction of will of the attacked system to defend itself.
-Restoration of such identities strengthens will and renders the OTM’s method moot and eventually obsolete.
+The purpose of the use of criminal violence by an offensive trauma manager (OTM) and also referenced herein as terrorist organization is to attack and damage the individual and systemic human ontology of its adversary.
+That strategic application of traumatic events is contrived to decimate or otherwise over time destroy the targets’ individual and collective, but primarily existential aspects of identities, which form the ontology’s most significant element.
+It pertains to the ongoingness/continuity and thus survival of both the referenced identity component, first, and the entity in its entirety, second.
+Achieving that goal also renders, proportionately, the targeted polity’s operational management and other decision making capacities’ less capable of self-protection.
+That is, the entity’s will to resist/fight defend-itself is decimated directly relative to the amount of existential identity sundered by the event.

-1. Terror perpetrator organizations create a systemically installed pathological bond between themselves and their targets – survivors which when addressed properly can reverse the depreciating psychopathology and turning the intended destruction back upon the perpetrator (the terrorist organization’s management, not just upon the immediate or direct killers, who may already be dead).
+1. Terror perpetrator organizations create a systemically installed pathological bond between themselves and their targets – survivors.
+Addressing the bond properly (Etiotropically AND strategically) can reverse the depreciating psychopathology on the target and turn the intended psychological destruction back upon the perpetrator: the terrorist organization’s management, and NOT JUST upon the immediate or direct killers who may otherwise already be dead.

 a. reconcile the internally retained trauma and